 And so on.

-So below, let’s look at two questions that often stand out when I see edtech integration.
+So below, let’s look at some questions that often stand out when I see edtech integration.
 Don’t send that purchase order until at least this much is clear.

 Oftentimes with the pure-hearted desire to maintain, keep up, and ’embrace,’ it is possible to run roughshod over common sense and planning–and miss the why the technology does or does not work.
 Without this careful attention to the ins and outs of pedagogy and how people learn, such adoption becomes a me-too contest that works with the precision of a grenade.

 “We know that not every student has computer access at home.
 These students who come from homes with tighter finances have worse grades.
 An even greater wedge will occur if they do not get the same digital competence as the others,” said Maria Stockhaus, chair of Sollentuna’s children and education board.

 The story continues with a telling statement: “Tegelhagsskolan, another school nearby, already has had complete PC access for three years and its students have consistently excelled.”

 2. What will the new technology change and what needs to be changed to accomodate the new technology?

 It’s unclear exactly what the terms of their success have been, or how aggressive their adoption schedule was.

 It is also unclear–from reading the story alone anyway–what kind of timeline the Sollentuna school district had developed for this seemingly hasty technology adoption.

 But in either case, it is important to realize that for technology to be effective beyond cursory notions of ‘engagement’ or publicity, it must be holistically married to curriculum, instruction, and assessment.
 While this is not a new concept, it bears repeating in light of tech-as-spectacle movement that often dominates these stories.